CrypticSloth/SchoolWork/QuantumResearch/ErikSorensenResearchProposal.md

 Often, the action-value function $Q(s,a)$ is represented as a table, where each state-action pair $s,a$ maps to a particular reward value in the table.
 Generally, this table can get quite large with big environment spaces, sometimes they can be nearly *continuous* in size.
 In these scenarios, Q-learning becomes impractical because the table becomes much too large to converge on the optimal policy in a reasonable amount of time.
 Instead of this approach, we can try to approximate a function $f(s,a)$ of $Q(s,a)$ so that instead of directly learning each value in the table, we can learn the *parameters* of this function instead.

 To do this, we can use *function approximation*.
 Function approximation methods expect to receive examples of the desired input-output behavior of the function they are trying to approximate.
 We use these methods for value prediction simply by passing to them the $s,a$ of each update as a training example.
 We then interpret the approximate function they produce as an estimated value function [5].
+Therefore, instead of saving the values in the Q-table to determine the best next action, we are taking better actions at each time step in accordance to the learned function approximator.

 Once we frame the problem as a function approximation problem, we can use *neural networks* to learn the approximation of these functions.
 Neural networks are a computer learning algorithm that is modeled after a simplified version of biological neurons that are grouped into *layers*, where each layer is the result of previous layers multiplied by a *weight*.
 Neural networks must be trained by a technique called *supervised learning*, which is a machine learning task of learning a function that maps an input to an output based on example input-output pairs collected from an environment.
 Usually, supervised learning is done for classification problems, but neural networks may be applied to other problems by carefully selecting an *activation function*.
 An activation function is a function that describes the output of a neuron.
 Usually, activation functions compresses the outputs of neurons into a sigmoidal shape within a certain range, similarly to how biological neurons are activated.